PerfectionistAF/End_to_end_Chat/README.md

 # End to end Encrypted Chat

 End to end encryption is a private communication system in which only communicating users can participate.
-This project employs various cryptography techniques in a security suite as well as threading and socket programming on an end-to-end encrypted chat.
+This project employs hybrid encryption using a variety of cryptography techniques in a security suite as well as threading and socket programming on an end-to-end encrypted chat.

 ## Requirements